FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 <blockquote class="reaction"><div class="reaction_text">There should be 4 steps of transparency, but we only get two!</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>

-Especially at lower resolutions, we can see the circle having 4 steps of transparency at the 45° "diagonals" of the circle.
+Especially at lower resolutions, we can see the circle *does* actually have 4 steps of transparency, but only at the 45° "diagonals" of the circle.
 A circle has of course no sides, but at the axis-aligned "bottom" there are only 2 steps of transparency: Fully Opaque and 50% transparent, the 25% and 75% transparency steps are missing.

-### Conceptually simple - actually hard
+### Conceptually simple, actually hard
 We aren't sampling against the circle shape at twice the resolution, we are sampling against the quantized result of the circle shape.
 Twice the resolution, but discrete pixels nonetheless.
 The combination of pixelation and sample placement doesn't hold enough information where we need it the most: at the axis-aligned "flat parts".

 <blockquote class="reaction"><div class="reaction_text">Four times the memory <b>and</b> four times the calculation requirement, but only a half-assed result.</div><img class="kiwi" src="/assets/kiwis/facepalm.svg"></blockquote>